glapointe7/CryptoGL/README.txt

 Base64, square matrices over the modular integers (Z_n), Functions composition, Big and little endian conversion, various mathematical, vector, padding and bits manipulation tools.

 Unit tests framework:
 CryptoGL contains his own unit tests framework.
-The folder 'UnitTests' contains a lot of tests (261) as examples.
-A report is generated for all tests in the following form:
+The folder 'UnitTests' contains a lot of tests as examples.
+A report is generated for all tests.

 *******************************************************************************